Keith Cirkel

 This seems like it solves the issues around BEM, as you don't have to write the namespaces everywhere!
 But instead it trades it for tooling that needs to be developed and maintained across all of your stack that presents UI; this requires your templating framework, JS runtime (if that's different) and your CSS compiler to all understand and use the same CSS Module system which creating a multitude of dependencies across your codebase.
 If you have a large organisation with multiple websites to maintain, perhaps written in multiple languages, you have to develop and maintain tooling across all of them.
 Now your design system team is tasked (or burdens other engineering teams) with orchestrating all of this tooling.

-It also completely destroys any chance of caching your CSS beyond a single deploy.
-The only way to cache CSS like this is to make the class name transform deterministic, which defeats the purpose of using the hash in the first place.
+CSS Modules also completely destroy any chance of caching your CSS beyond a single deploy.
+The only way to cache CSS like this is to make the class name transform deterministic, which defeats the purpose of using the hash in the first place as - without engineering discipline (hard to scale) a developer can hard-code the hashed class names in their HTML.

 The problem all of these solutions have